ruffrey/vardb/README.md

 # vardb

-An embeddable in-memory datastore for javascript applications - now available for browser and node.
+An embeddable in-memory datastore for javascript applications - now available for the browser and Node.js.
 It is a great alternative to Redis or other in-memory stores.

 **vardb** has a unique synchronous or asyncronous IO implementation for maximum performance and usability in javascript environments.